-85 Small and medium enterprises mean payers of profit tax, except entities providing financial, insurance, investment fund or professional securities market services, and payers of excise tax whose proceeds from sale of goods, works or services, net of VAT and sales tax, do not exceed 30 million soms per calendar year.
+Small and medium enterprises mean payers of profit tax, except entities providing financial, insurance, investment fund or professional securities market services, and payers of excise tax whose proceeds from sale of goods, works or services, net of VAT and sales tax, do not exceed 30 million soms per calendar year.

-- Value of fixed assets gratuitously transferred to a specialized organization (to be used for social, cultural, housing, communal or household purposes, roads, water supply and sewerage, electric networks and meters, substations, boiler rooms, heating networks, gas networks and meters) engaged in use, operation, and maintenance of these facilities for their intended purpose regardless of form of ownership under the commissioning certificate; - Received non-profit by organizations: (a) membership and entrance fees; (b) humanitarian aid and grants, provided that they are used only for the purposes stated in the charter; (c) value of gratuitously received assets provided that they are used only for the purposes stated in the charter; fee for technical maintenance of multi-apartment houses and servicing buildings and structures; fee for irrigation water supplied by water user associations to their members in the framework of the activity stated in the charter; (e) fee for religious rites, rituals, ceremonies, pilgrimage services and voluntary endowments; - Dividends received by taxpayers on income from participation in local companies; - Value of property received by general partnership as contributions of partners; - Value of property in trust management; - Gain in the value of treasury shares (excess over par value); - Gain in the value of sold treasury shares; - Interest and gain in the value of securities listed on the stock exchanges in the highest and second highest listing categories on the date of sale; - dividends received by the taxpayers from equity interest in local companies.
+- Value of fixed assets gratuitously transferred to an organization and money used as capital investments to develop its own production base by the decision of the Kyrgyz Government or local authorities as well as value of facilities (, hydroelectric power plants, thermoelectric power plants, hydrotechnical facilities, water intake facilities, mining equipment, civil defence facilities, and land use rights) gratuitously transferred to ownership business companies with state of participation interest of more than 50% and/or specialized organizations owned by the Kyrgyz Republic or local authorities engaged in use and operation of the said facilities for their intended purpose; - Value of fixed assets gratuitously transferred to a specialized organization (to be used for social, cultural, housing, communal or household purposes, roads, water supply and sewerage, electric networks and meters, substations, boiler rooms, heating networks, gas networks and meters) engaged in use, operation, and maintenance of these facilities for their intended purpose regardless of form of ownership under the commissioning certificate; - Received by non-profit organizations: . (a) membership and entrance fees; (b) humanitarian aid and grants, provided that they are used only for the purposes stated in the charter; (c) value of gratuitously received assets provided that they are used only for the purposes stated in the charter; fee for technical maintenance of multi-apartment houses and servicing buildings and structures; fee for irrigation water supplied by water user associations to their members in the framework of the activity stated in the charter; (e) fee for religious rites, rituals, ceremonies, pilgrimage services and voluntary endowments;

+income from participation in local companies;

+- Value of property received by general partnership as contributions of partners; - Value of property in trust management; - Gain in the value of treasury shares (excess over par value); - Gain in the value of sold treasury shares; - Interest and gain in the value of securities listed on the stock exchanges in the highest and second highest listing categories on the date of sale; - Dividends received by the taxpayers from equity interest in domestic companies.